 Five Essential Oils For Romance

 Essential oils that have aphrodisiac properties are great for instigating romance!
-Whether it’s Valentine’s Day, an anniversary or a loved one’s birthday, you can use one of several essential oils to set the mood for love.
+Whether it’s Valentine’s Day, an anniversary or a loved one’s birthday, there are several essential oils to help set the mood for love.

 Ever since the times of the ancient Egyptians, aromatic oils have been used to promote health, beauty, fertility, virility and of course, romance.
 The Greeks and other cultures learned from the Egyptians exactly how to use aromatic oils to increase passion, and this expertise quickly spread across the world.